-The difference between comprehensive income and net income results from foreign currency translation adjustments on the balance sheets of subsidiaries whose functional currency is not the U.S. Dollar.
-The accumulated other comprehensive loss balance at April 2, 2016, January 2, 2016 and April 4, 2015 is comprised entirely of foreign currency translation.
-For the thirteen weeks ended April 2, 2016 and April 4, 2015, there were no reclassifications out of accumulated other comprehensive loss.
+The difference between comprehensive income or loss and net income or loss results from foreign currency translation adjustments on the balance sheets of subsidiaries whose functional currency is not the US Dollar.
+The accumulated other comprehensive loss balance at October 1, 2016, January 2, 2016 and October 3, 2015 is comprised entirely of foreign currency translation.
+For the thirteen and thirty-nine weeks ended October 1, 2016 and October 3, 2015, there were no reclassifications out of accumulated other comprehensive loss.